filippomassarelli/mini-seedrs/README.md

 curl http://localhost:3000/api/v1/campaigns
 ```

-Or to request a specific campaign, with id of 5:
+If we want to request only the campaign with id of 5:
 ```
 curl http://localhost:3000/api/v1/campaigns/5
 ```